alterwear/arduino-firmware/README.md

 To debug from the .cpp library code, just add Serial.print() statements - they show up like normal in the serial monitor.

-## 2019-04-03 Plan
+## ~~2019-04-03 Plan~~ 2019-04-17 notes
 - IRB
-    - Complete, needs Eric to check the assurance box, then we can submit.
+    - Complete, ~~needs Eric to check the assurance box, then we can submit.~~ Submitted, got comments back.
     - change recruitment stuff (find 'fashionable' people).
-(Christie)
+(Christie) **Did we do this?
+Or do we need to?**
 - Study
     - Find groups on campus we'd like to recruit from and reach out to the club leaders.
-        - EthiCal, sell tshirts on Sproul.
+        - EthiCal, sell tshirts on Sproul. [link](https://ethicalapparel.org/)
-	- Innovative Design, big graphic design club
+	- Innovative Design, big graphic design club [link](https://innovativedesign.club/)
-	- Berkeley Innovation, UI/UX design club.
+	- Berkeley Innovation, UI/UX design club. [link](https://www.berkeleyinnovation.org/)
 	- DeCal something related to Q New Media.
+	- Jill's undergrad class?
+Critical Practices project?
 	- Sports clubs?
 Intramural / recreational?
 	- Origami (visual, crafting)
 	- Outlet art club.
 	- Comics Decal.
     - Finalize form factors (depends on HW), update IRB if needed.
 - HW / SW
     - The HW Eink brought is not useful for us.
-They therefore didn't share any code / datasheets, and aren't sure on whether that would be available.
+They therefore didn't share any code / datasheets, and aren't sure on whether that would be available. **Any update on this?**
     - For now, Adafruit eink as dev HW.
     - update Android apps to be one single app.
 (Ariana)
+        - Arianna has moved all the apps to one app, and is now working on passing data from one activity to another.
+So, for example, you could take a picture, then load it into the "drawing" app, draw on the picture, then load it into "find edges" and find the edgs of your combined drawing and picture.
+	- We also thought through some UX details, and decided the end goal for the semester is an app where you pass bitmaps around between the different activities, editing as you go.
+We will leave the "pass to eink display" as code stubs for future decision once the HW has been finalized.
 - Feather assessments: NONE CAN BE POWERED BY NFC!
     - [ATSAMD51](https://www.adafruit.com/product/3857) does have low powermode according to [datasheet](https://www.microchip.com/wwwproducts/en/ATSAMD51G19A), unclear if it's used in adafruit's board.
 512KB Flash and 192KB RAM
     - [ATSAMD21](https://www.adafruit.com/product/2995).
 Has bluetooth nRF51 (BLE).
 Lacks extra storage.